 Do you have a new mom in your life?
 Want to know the best ways to really help out?
 Here are 21 ways to help a new mom in those first few months!
 These are simple but thoughtful things to do for new moms.
 Please note: This post contains affiliate links.

 That happened for a few weeks and then people stopped coming.
 An acquaintance sent one meal, and my uncle brought over Thai once, which I will remember forever.
 The first few weeks were all a bit of a blur, but I do vaguely remember my dad coming in and washing dishes a few times.

 When my daughter was born, I admit there were some things that I could have done differently to help myself.
 I was very protective and I didn’t trust a lot of people to take care of my baby.
 My husband and I had been married less than two years and I still didn’t know my in-laws as well as I do now.

-But man, looking back, I REALLY needed some help.
+But man, looking back, I REALLY needed some help as a new mom.

 I went into this hole.
 I was at home taking care of nothing and no one but my baby – not even myself.
 It was survival mode and it meant not addressing my own needs.
 I’m almost certain that it played a huge part in my postpartum depression.